Directive Principles of State Policy (DPSP): UPSC Previous Year Questions (PYQs)

 Explanation:

-promotion of international peace and security is included in the: (UPSC CSE –
+Question: Promotion of international peace and security is included in:

 (b) Directive Principles of State Policy